 Transcript.
 An official transcript must be sent by a school counselor or school official.

 - Two (2) Teacher Recommendations.
-Please ask two of your teachers who have taught you in higher level courses (e.g., AP, IB Higher/Standard Level, A-Levels, etc.) in different academic areas of study to complete and send the teacher recommendation forms, available on the Common Application website.
+Please ask two of your teachers who have taught you in higher level courses (e.g., AP, IB Higher/Standard Level, A-Levels, etc.) in different academic areas of study to complete and send the teacher recommendation forms, available on the Coalition Application or Common Application website.
 The subjects should be in core academic areas, such as English, language, humanities, social sciences, natural sciences or math.

 - Midyear School Report.
 Please ask your school counselor or other school official to complete and submit this form when your midyear grades are available.

 We are extending our test optional policy for first-year and transfer applicants for the next three admission cycles (that is, for applications due in the falls of 2023, 2024, and 2025).